-To finish I want to give you an example of how a sales page that previously might have benefited from lots of links can easily be turned into a dangling page and effectively discounted from cyclic PageRank calculations.
+To finish, I want to give you an example of how a sales page that previously might have benefited from lots of links can easily be turned into a dangling page and efficiently discounted from cyclic PageRank calculations.

 Despite all the links coming to the site from external sources, this website is a dangling page, thus excluded from iterative PageRank calculations.
 It might still benefit from anchor text and other factors, but it effectively is not part of Google’s global mesh and passes on no influence.

-A much more structured site, and whilst it gains some benefit from reciprocating links there are 2 factors that are almost universally overlooked.
+A much more structured site, and while it gains some benefit from reciprocating links, two factors are almost universally overlooked.

-- More Pages Indexed – it is only a few pages, but with PageRank it is often not just how much juice you have flowing into a site, but what you do with it.
+- More Pages Indexed – it is only a few pages, but with PageRank, it is often not just how much juice you have flowed into a site, but what you do with it.